Child Safeguarding

 Respecting privacy – home stays and projects at eye level

 If children are involved in home stays or projects, as a vulnerable group they require active protection from adults.
 Their privacy must be respected.
 They need a place to which they can withdraw and spend time with their parents.
 Photographing children requires sensitivity and should be done only after receiving permission from the children themselves and their parent or legal guardian.
 Special attention must be paid to ensure that interaction is appropriate for both the culture and age.
 All parties involved in such interaction must act as equals.
-DER Touristik has developed strict child safeguarding requirements for its partners and helps them to put these requirements into practice.
+DERTOUR Group has developed strict child safeguarding requirements for its partners and helps them to put these requirements into practice.

 Don’t look away – report suspected cases of sexually exploited children